How to Market an App in 2020

 12. Select the Right Mobile App Category

-With so many mobile apps available, you can expect to have stiff competition in whatever the category you choose.
+With so many mobile apps available, you can expect to have stiff competition in whatever category you choose.
 Usually, your mobile app would be eligible for more than one category.
 Take care to choose the correct mobile app category where you can be sure of reaching the target segment and more downloads.

 13. Start Promoting on Social Media Channels

 This is time for how to market an app on social channels.
-As discussed earlier, you should have the promotion strategy in place before doing this.
-It is a good idea to include offers and giveaways as part of promotion.
+As discussed earlier, you should have a promotion strategy in place before doing this.
+It is a good idea to include offers and giveaways as part of a promotion.
 Write a blog post on your website or blog and give links for download within the post.

 14. Define Paid Marketing Strategy

 Using paid marketing is also a good idea to implement during this phase.
 Depending upon your target segment you can choose to go for paid marketing on two or more channels.
-Be sure to collect enough data to be able to analyse the impact of your strategy.
+Be sure to collect enough data to be able to analyze the impact of your strategy.

 15. Be Seen Everywhere

-Line up appearances in interviews, podcasts and webinars around launch time, both before and after.
+Line up appearances in interviews, podcasts, and webinars around launch time, both before and after.
 Be sure to select where you will appear based on where your ideal customer is expected to be present.

 16. Do Guest Posting on Established Websites

-Guest posting on high ranking website in your app category can help you send out a good word out among potential customers.
+Guest posting on the high ranking website in your app category can help you send out a good word out among potential customers.
 However, this could prove tricky if you have not planned in advance.
 Take care to include guest posting strategies in the content marketing plan you have created during the pre-launch phase.
-And this is the time to implement the strategy; the guest post can the link back to mobile app landing page or app marketplace directly.
+And this is the time to implement the strategy; the guest post can link back to the mobile app landing page or app marketplace directly.

 17. Get Reviewed by Influencers

 Influencers in your category should be an important part of your app marketing strategy.
 Reach out to them to review your app and mention the results in their blog posts, social media posts and other conversations.
 Ensure that you have an app that is worthy of review by the influencers.
-You will need to pitch to the influences with the USP of your mobile app, like eye catching mobile app design, super friendly interface, fastest load times, etc.
+You will need to pitch to the influences with the USP of your mobile app, like eye-catching mobile app design, super friendly interface, fastest load times, etc.

 18. Perform Community Building or Forum Discussion

-If you have a strong branding and messaging associated with your mobile app you can go for building communities and forums around it.
+If you have strong branding and messaging associated with your mobile app you can go for building communities and forums around it.
 This will keep discussions alive long after the launch.
-Being active on these communities and forums will also give you an opportunity to be in touch with your customers and solve their problems even after the download.
+Being active in these communities and forums will also give you an opportunity to be in touch with your customers and solve their problems even after the download.